oceanprotocol/docs/contribute/README.md

 ### Develop a dApp or integration on top of Ocean Protocol

 We LOVE builders of dApps on Ocean!
-Nothing makes us feel prouder than seeing you create awesome things with the open-source tools.
+Nothing makes us feel prouder than seeing you create awesome things with these open-source tools.

 If you need ANY help, then we're here to talk with you on [Discord](https://discord.gg/TnXjkR5) to give you advice.
-We're also consistently improving the docs to help you.
+We're also consistently improving these docs to help you.
 And... you're here :)

 ### Improve the docs